sailajapappala/XGB-PClim-Model/USAGE_GUIDE.md

 ```r
 install.packages("xgboost")
 ```

 # Final Notes
-* Check your data carefully before running predictions
+* Check your data carefully before running predictions.
-* The Python and R versions should produce nearly identical results
+* The Python and R versions should produce nearly identical results.
+* For best results, ensure oxide concentrations are reported in wt % and that all required oxide columns are present.